oceanprotocol-archive/OEPs/3/README.md

 Each node in the network can be regarded as an AGENT with certain behavior.

 AGENTS run software that is responsible for:
-- exposing internal attributes and services of the AGENT
+- Exposing internal attributes and services of the AGENT
-- setting up connections between services
+- Setting up connections between services
-- interact with KEEPERS by means of transactions and smart contracts
+- Interacting with KEEPERS by means of transactions and smart contracts.

 Depending on the service provided to the network, different types of behavior can be observed in the network such as CONSUMERS, PROVIDERS, MARKETPLACES, PUBLISHERS, CURATORS and VERIFIERS.